 GENERAL: Appropriate exercise attire is required.
 This includes comfortable, loose–fitting clothing.
 Please do not exercise with keys, pens, pencils or other sharp objects.

 PANTS: Short or long exercise/warm–up pants are acceptable.
 Pants or shorts with belts, denim, rivets, or cut–offs are restrictive, damaging or dangerous and not allowed while using any activity area.
-Street clothing and/or business attire (suit & tie or skirt) compromises the safety of the wearer and contrasts with the recreational atmosphere of the SRFC and is not allowed while participating in any activity.
+Street clothing and/or business attire (suit & tie or skirt) compromises the safety of the wearer and contrasts with the recreational atmosphere of the SRWC and is not allowed while participating in any activity.

-SHIRTS: For hygiene purposes and to prolong the life of the SRFC equipment, a shirt is required at all times while utilizing the facility.
+SHIRTS: For hygiene purposes and to prolong the life of the SRWC equipment, a shirt is required at all times while utilizing the facility.
 (Exception: "shirts" vs. "skins" is allowable in the multi–purpose gymnasium)

-SHOES: For safety purposes, closed–toed athletic footwear is required in all areas of the SRFC, except the hallways and shower/locker rooms.
+SHOES: For safety purposes, closed–toed athletic footwear is required in all areas of the SRWC, except the hallways and shower/locker rooms.
 In an effort to minimize damage to the wood floors, the following footwear is prohibited in wood floor activity areas:

 dark–soled shoes which may damage or mark the wood floor;